 Here are a few key points to keep in mind:

 - Every page on your site should be accessible from within 3-4 clicks of the homepage.

 - Regularly interlink your content and product pages together.

-- If you have a lot of products, then it’s a good idea to create category silos which every product page will sit underneath.
+- If you have a lot of products, then it’s a good idea to create category silos that every product page will sit underneath.